vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-31 / Composition and Spread of the Skandapurān. a 603
+31 / Composition and Spread of the Skandapurāṇa 603

 on the rebuilding of a dilapidated temple of the ‘Foe of Andhaka’, whose images were beginning to appear around this time.
 The prince had hired a poet to sing the praises of the god as well as of himself, chiselled into stone, for everyone to read: